 The DFARS 7012 regulation defines cyber incidents as “actions taken through the use of computer networks that result in a compromise or an actual or potentially adverse effect on an information system and/or the information residing therein.”
 If your organization experiences a cyber incident that touches Controlled Unclassified Information or Covered Defense Information (CUI or CDI), then you must:

-You must have an incident management plan and the proper procedures ready to go if anything happens - make sure to do thorough testing as well.
+You must have an incident management plan and the proper procedures ready to implement in the event of an incident - make sure to conduct thorough testing as well.

 Key DFARS 252.204-7012 Requirements